iNAFOG/SentimentAnalysis/README.md

+Here’s the updated README excluding the results section:

+---

-# Sentiment Analysis Using LSTM
+# Sentiment Analysis Using LSTM with Regularization and Dropout

-This repository contains an implementation of a **Long Short-Term Memory (LSTM)** model for sentiment analysis.
-The goal of this project is to classify text data as positive, negative, or neutral based on its sentiment.
+This repository contains two LSTM-based models for binary sentiment analysis, each designed with different configurations to explore the impact of architectural choices, regularization techniques, and hyperparameter tuning.

+---

 ## Features

-- Preprocessing of text data, including tokenization and padding.
-- Implementation of an LSTM model for sequential data.
-- Ability to handle imbalanced datasets using techniques like oversampling or weighted loss.
-- Training and evaluation on labeled sentiment datasets.
-- Output metrics including accuracy, precision, recall, and F1 score.
+- **Two Distinct Models**:
+  - **Model 1**: Uses higher-dimensional embeddings and more LSTM units for richer feature extraction.
+  - **Model 2**: Reduces embedding dimensions and LSTM units for a more lightweight architecture.
+- **Regularization**: Dropout and L2 regularization prevent overfitting.
+- **Early Stopping**: Stops training when validation loss does not improve.
+- **Evaluation**: Metrics include accuracy and loss.

 ---